2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 You stay two nights at the three-star superior Chaayra Resort and Spa Hotel, located near the towns of Tissamaharama and Kataragama.

 An early start this morning, accompanied by the unique sound of a tropical ‘dawn chorus’.
 As the morning mist disappears with the rising sun you explore the jungle and its incredible range of wildlife in 4x4 vehicles.
 The normally elusive leopard offers the Park’s most exciting game viewing and Yala has a high concentration of these big cats.
 They are the island’s top predator so are far less shy than elsewhere in the world.
 Yala is also known for its elephants, saltwater crocodiles, wild boar, sloth bears, monitor lizards and a huge variety of birdlife.
-After a late breakfast you can relax by the hotel’s pool before an optional second, early evening park drive.
+After a late breakfast you can relax by the hotel’s pool before an optional second, early evening park drive (book and pay local).

 After breakfast you return to the west coast via a guided tour of the UNESCO World Heritage Site of Galle, with its imposing 16th century Dutch Fort.
 In late afternoon you arrive to the five-star Anantara Kalutara Resort, a contemporary style hotel featuring local traditions.
 Uniquely located on the south west Sri Lankan coast where the Kalu Ganga River estuary lagoon meets the Indian Ocean set on a narrow peninsular with 360 degree ocean and lagoon views.

 You have two entire days to do as you wish.
 Perhaps relax in your hotel, rejuvenate at the spa or simply enjoy the pool.